 Answer: False

 The energy of electromagnetic radiation is directly proportional to its frequency.
-This relationship is described by the equation E = hf, where E is energy, h is Planck's constant, and f is frequency.
+Think about it: this relationship is described by the equation E = hf, where E is energy, h is Planck's constant, and f is frequency.
 Higher frequency waves, such as gamma rays, have higher energy, while lower frequency waves, such as radio waves, have lower energy.

 Statement 4: Wavelength and Frequency are Directly Proportional